bblanchon/ArduinoJsonTroubleshooter/src/pages/v7/compiletime/index.md

     label: invalid use of incomplete type `class InvalidConversion<...>`
     summary: Error says "invalid use of incomplete type `class InvalidConversion<...>`"
     page: invalid-conversion.md

+  jsondocument-not-declared:
+    label: '`JsonDocument` was not declared in this scope'
+    summary: Error says "`JsonDocument` was not declared in this scope"
+    page: /v6/compiletime/not-declared-in-this-scope/no-arduinojson.md

   jsondocument-copy:
     label: '`JsonDocument::JsonDocument(const JsonDocument&)` is private'